Animadversio/project_aeii/README.md

 **Note:** You will need to run gradle task `desktop:dist` before launch desktop version.

-In the Desktop branch, you should launch the compiled `jar` file with these options
+In the Desktop branch, you should launch the compiled `jar` file with these options.
+JDK 14 has been tested.
+And the code tolerent level should be set to at least 1.7

 * Desktop Launcher **main class:** `net.toyknight.aeii.desktop.DesktopLauncher`, **module:** `desktop`, **working directory:** `<project directory>\project_aeii\assets`